Student Life Policies

 Prohibited Use of Parking Lots

-Officers of the Department of Public Safety are not authorized to accept payment of parking citations.
+University Police Officers or Department staff are not authorized to accept payment of parking citations.
 Payment of parking citations must be made at the Bursar's Office located at 32 W. South Street (near the intersection of S. Franklin St.)

 Appeals for citations may be sent to email@example.com for consideration.